-The goal of Trade Adjustment Assistance (TAA) is to ensure that Trade-certified workers become reemployed as soon as possible.
+The goal of TAA is to ensure that Trade-certified workers become reemployed as soon as possible.
 However, if no employment opportunities meet the 80 percent wage replacement goal, training may be required.

 There is no cap on the cost of TAA-funded training for either an individual or for a particular occupation.
 The term “reasonable cost,” as used in the criteria for selecting approvable vocational skills or dual-language training, means reasonable as compared with the cost of similar training in the local workforce development area (workforce area).
 It also means that the cost of training is the same as the cost for nonsubsidized students.
 Training is similar for cost-comparison purposes to the extent that it prepares the participant for a similar occupation with similar wage and employment prospects, does so in similar time, and is similar in quality.
 Reasonable cost comparisons must be made over the entire course of training.

-For example, it would not be an appropriate assessment of reasonable cost to compare the costs of an English as a Second Language (ESL) program versus a dual-language training program.
+Example: It would not be an appropriate assessment of reasonable cost to compare the costs of an English as a Second Language (ESL) program versus a dual-language training program.
 It would be appropriate to compare the cost of a dual-language program to the total cost of a program comprising stand-alone ESL followed by stand-alone vocational training, but only if the two programs were similar in quality and in the time required to complete.

 It is assumed that dual-language training will cost more than standard vocational skills training.
 Boards are encouraged to expand the opportunities for dual-language training in their workforce areas by encouraging training providers to develop integrated curriculum and by taking appropriate actions to put the training on the Statewide List of Eligible Training Providers.